Hearing assessments for pre-school children

 The hearing test we use will depend on the developmental stage and age of your child, and may be one of the following:

-• Visual reinforcement audiometry.
-Every time the child hears a sound (played either through a loudspeaker or headphones), they will see a fun toy light up in a cabinet.
+Visual reinforcement audiometry.
+Every time the child hears a sound (played either through a loudspeaker or headphones), they will see a fun toy light up in a cabinet or see an animation on a screen.
 This is a very effective assessment for this age group, and means the Audiologist can see which sounds they are able to hear.